On Page SEO

 8. Important On-Page Metrics to Monitor

-- Page Speed: Slow pages reduce rankings and user satisfaction.
+• Page Speed: Slow pages reduce rankings and user satisfaction.
+This also ties into Core Web Vitals (LCP, FID, CLS) as used by Google.

 Conclusion

-When done right, on-page SEO not only improves visibility but also builds trust, drives conversions, and increases the overall performance of your website.
+When done right, on-page SEO not only improves visibility but also builds trust, drives conversions, and increases overall site performance.
+Regular audits and updates ensure you stay aligned with the latest ranking factors and user expectations.